 Here is a partial listing of past events on religions and the practice of peace at Harvard University and beyond.
 Videos and audio-recordings are posted when available.

-Videos of past RPP Colloquium sessions and RPP talks on special topics can also be found in the RPP Series Archive.
+Videos of past RPP Colloquium sessions and RPP talks on special topics can also be found in the RPP Video Archive.

 Bosnia, Rwanda, Haiti, Afghanistan, Iraq, and Syria – a quarter-century of stumbles in America’s pursuit of a more peaceful and just world.
 American military interventions have cost thousands of lives and billions of dollars, yet we rarely manage to enact positive and sustainable change.
 In his first book, Peace Works: America’s Unifying Role in a Turbulent World, Ambassador and global conflict leader, Rick Barton, uses a mix of stories, history, and analysis for a transformative approach to foreign affairs and offers concrete and attainable solutions for the future.

 "Moral Courage for Public Policy": What does this mean?
 Why do communities need to be a part of shaping public policy?
 What areas do they want involvement in?
 What are some examples in communities already?
 How do WE participate in society?
 It will be a night of music, community awards, and a great way to meet people across our different constituencies.
 Roxbury Presbyterian Church's senior pastor, Reverend Liz Walker, joined them in December of 2011.
 Rev. Liz, an ordained minister in the African Methodist Episcopal tradition is a 2005 graduate of Harvard Divinity School and a veteran television journalist, the first African-American weeknight news anchor in Boston.